melpirquin/Rock-paper-scissors-lizard-Spock/README.md

 ![Picture game](img/game.jpg "Screenshot game")

 It's very easy.
 Just click one of the five buttons below "Can you defeat spock?"
-The same text will change and say if you won or lose or if it's a tie.
+The same text will change and say if you win, lose or if it's a tie.
 Easy right?!
-Also, those two zero's you see between user and computer.
+Also, those two zeros you see between user and computer.
 That's your score!

 ![Spock](img/spock.jpeg "Spock")